 And three simple reports to help you manage what has happened:

 - Actions logged for

-In addition, our Solve for Google Sheets add-on allows you to quickly pull opportunity and record data directly from your Solve account into Google Spreadsheets to easily generate personalized reports.
+In addition, our Report Builder allows you to quickly pull opportunity and record data directly from your Solve account into Google Sheets to easily generate personalized reports.
 We’ve provided tutorials for specific examples including Sales Pipeline, Sales Funnel, Sales Team Performance and Quarterly Sales reports.
 Each report progressively demonstrates the flexibility and usefulness of Solve and Google Sheets, smartly integrated to create practical business dashboards.
 Simple, flexible, useful.

 Next we’ll review the most popular reports …

 To follow along open Solve menu > Report & Update Activities then choose Show next actions for... in the toolbar.

 Think of this report like an air traffic controller’s screen; here all your tasks and events are the planes that need to land in a specific order i.e. organized by the date they need to be completed.